Thailand’s Senate overwhelmingly approves a landmark bill to legalize same-sex marriages

 “Today, love trumps prejudice,” Plaifah said.

 The government, confident of the bill's passage, announced several days ago it would host a celebration of the occasion later Tuesday at Government House.
-The building was decorated with rainbow carpets, flags and a giant balloon in the shape of two hands making a heart sign.
+The ground in front of the main building was decorated with rainbow carpets, flags and a giant balloon in the shape of two hands making a heart sign.
+The party was joined by politicians, celebrities, diplomats and activists from the LGBTQ+ community and their supporters who rode in a colorful parade of floats from Parliament after the vote.

-Supporters planned to march from Parliament to Government House for the celebration.
+Prime Minister Srettha Thavisin, who could not join the event because he recently tested positive for Covid-19, wrote his congratulations on social media platform X.

+“I am proud of the collective effort of all stakeholders which reiterates the power of ‘unity in diversity’ of the Thai society.
+We will continue our fight for social rights for all people regardless of their status,” he wrote.

 Passing the law is a “triumph for justice and human rights,” said Mookdapa Yangyuenpradorn of the human rights organization Fortify Rights.